 The Advantages of Torch Down Roofing

 Torch down roofing can be installed in two or three layers.
 Both systems have a base and cap sheet, but a three-layer system will be finished with a granule cap sheet at the top.
-The extra layer will not only make it last longer, but it will also improve both its fire resistance and energy efficiency.
-An insulation may need to be applied (especially in colder climates) so the building can retain more heat.
-It will be attached to the roof deck with screws and plates, or it can be adhered to the surface with glue or a hot mop (depending on the type of deck or the performance requirements of the designer).
+The extra layer will not only make it last longer but will also improve both its fire resistance and energy efficiency.
+Insulation may need to be applied (especially in colder climates) so the building can retain more heat.
+It will be attached to the roof deck with screws and plates, or it can adhere to the surface with glue or a hot-mop (depending on the type of deck or the performance requirements of the designer).

 A special underlayment will also be applied to the deck, which can prevent the buildup of condensation or any other type of moisture.
 An overlay board will be attached to the roof deck, which will support the torch down roofing materials.
 This will include the base and cap sheets, which will go on top of everything else.
 A bitumen membrane will be applied around any fixtures that penetrate the roof (such as vents and HVAC units), which acts as an underlayment for metal flashing that will be installed on top of it.

 Building owners may struggle with the decision of using a torch-down or hot mop roofing solution, which are both called Built-Up Roofing (BUR).
 But while both types of roofs have similar lifespans, a torch down system will have more resistance to punctures and ultraviolet radiation.
 While it is more expensive than a hot mop roof, torch down will give you more protection and will need fewer repairs.
 Be sure to speak to a roofing professional for more information.

 Your Choice for Commercial Roofing in the Coastal Bend!